 Intramural Sports is a program that provides organized sports leagues and tournaments to students, staff and faculty at Cal State East Bay.
 Unlike varsity sports (NCAA), intramural sports are played between groups of students and staff on campus.
 You will be playing against fellow students, classmates, or maybe even your professor.
 Intramural sports are designed for recreational play, and typically no practices are held.
 Our leagues are fun and offer participants an opportunity to try a new sport or hang out with friends.
 Here are a few reasons why you might want to play:

-Participants will need to create an Intramural Sports online profile.
-They can then sign up a team, join an existing team, or register as a Free Agent.
+To access Intramural Sports leagues and tournaments participants will need to access their RAW Fusion IM Portal.
+From there they can then sign up a team, join an existing team, or register as a Free Agent.
 If creating a team, make sure to follow all the steps so that your team can be guaranteed a spot in the league.
 Read the Registration Process page for detailed instructions.

-Our sports and tournaments change each quarter.
-We try to infuse new and exciting sports in with more traditional team sports such as basketball, soccer, flag football, and volleyball.
+Our sports and tournaments change each semester and are typically 4 or 8 weeks in duration (*with an additional 1-2 weeks of playoffs).
+We try to infuse new and exciting sports into the season, alongside traditional team sports such as basketball, soccer, flag football, and volleyball.
 Check out the schedule page to see what sports are available this year.

 All players will need to bring a valid Bay Card to every game.
 We also ask that you wear appropriate clothing and footwear.
 Shoes and shirts must be worn at all times while participating in IM Sports.

 Yes.
-You can play on ONE OPEN team, and ONE Co-Rec (CoEd) team per sport per quarter.
+You can play on ONE OPEN team, and ONE Co-Rec team per sport offered that season.

 Once you have played on a team in a league, you may not change teams.
 Checking in to a game counts as playing in that game.
 If you have not yet played in a game in that league, you may remove yourself from a team and add to a different team.